Flatcar: Trailer-on-flat car

 A Trailer-on-flat-car, or piggy-back car allows two 28.5 ft trailer pups or one semi-trailer up to 57 ft to be carried.
 Like well cars, these usually come in articulated sets of five or three.

 A longer TOFC (trailer on flat car) is usually an 89 ft car.
 In the past, these carried three 30 ft trailers which are, as of 2007, almost obsolete, or one large, 53 ft, two 40 ft or 45 ft trailers.
 As intermodal traffic grows, these dedicated flats are in decline.
 Most have been modified to also carry containers as well.
 One notable type is Canadian Pacific Railway's XTRX service—dedicated five-unit flats that only carry trailers.

 Skeleton car

 Similar to the spine car except that it is designed to carry lumber or utility poles, a skeleton car is composed of a center sill and lateral arms only.
 No deck, sometimes no side sills and sometimes no end sills.
+The arms can include pockets for side stakes or tie-down points to secure loads.